 All our pictures are original illustrations drawn in Victorian times, from books and magazines sourced by us, that are part of our own collection.

 By placing your order and paying via Paypal you are accepting our licence terms.
-You are free to use your illustration(s) in a book or magazine, for advertising and publicity, or as part of a broadcast with repeats.
+Commercial clients are free to use our illustration(s) in a book or magazine, for advertising and publicity, or as part of a broadcast with repeats.
 If used in a book or magazine, please credit us as follows: www.victorianpicturelibrary.com

 We do not grant you permission to resell one of our illustrations as an image file, either on disk or as a download.
 You are not authorised to add our images to an online or printed picture library for resale purposes.